WordPressUtilities/wpulivesearch/README.md

 * Compress field name for filters.
 * Inclusive or exclusive filters ( filter1 && filter2 / filter1 || filter 2).
 * Keep filter value in URL.
-* Multiple filters : display active values or number of selection in label.